 The stomach-specific proteome

-The stomach is a first reservoir for food intake and is limited by the cardia at the esophageal-stomach junction and pylorus at the stomach-duodenal junction.
+The stomach is the first reservoir for food intake and is limited by the cardia at the esophageal-stomach junction and pylorus at the stomach-duodenal junction.
 The main function of the stomach is to digest food by providing an acidic milieu and secretion of digestive enzymes.
 The acidic environment ensures enzyme activity and provides a barrier against ingested microorganisms.
 Food is mechanically processed into chyme via muscular contortions and slowly released to the duodenum for further breakdown and nutrient uptake.
 The stomach mucosa consists of a number of specialized cell types including chief cells, parietal cells, mucous producing cells and endocrine cells.
-Transcriptome analysis shows that 75% (n=14707) of all human proteins (n=19670) are expressed in the stomach and 159 of these genes show an elevated expression in stomach compared to other tissue types.
+Transcriptome analysis shows that 72% (n=14516) of all human proteins (n=20162) are expressed in the stomach and 321 of these genes show an elevated expression in the stomach compared to other tissue types.

 The stomach transcriptome

-Distribution, on the other hand, visualizes how many genes that have, or do not have, detectable levels (NX≥1) of transcribed mRNA molecules in the stomach compared to other tissues.
+Distribution, on the other hand, visualizes how many genes have, or do not have, detectable levels (nTPM≥1) of transcribed mRNA molecules in the stomach compared to other tissues.
 As evident in Table 1, all genes elevated in stomach are categorized as:

 Table 1.
-Number of genes in the subdivided categories of elevated expression in stomach.
+The number of genes in the subdivided categories of elevated expression in stomach.

 Protein expression of genes elevated in stomach